PySiLK - Silk in Python

 bag[key]

-Return the number of elements key in bag.
+Return the counter value associated with key in bag.

 bag[ipset]

-Return a new Bag which contains only elements that are also contained in ipset.
+Return a new Bag which contains only elements in bag that are also contained in ipset.
 This is only valid for IP address bags.
+The ipset can be included as part of a comma-separated list of slices, as above.

 bag[ipwildcard]